-When a person is diagnosed with Type 1 diabetes, one of the fears they may have is that they will not be able to do the things they did before, especially if they are involved with sport.
+When a person is diagnosed with Type 1 diabetes, one of the fears they may have is that they will not be able to do the things they did before, especially if they are involved with sports.
 However, World Champion kickboxer, Catherine has proven that diabetes does not have to hold you back.

-Now aged 38, she has won five World Championships, four of which she won after being diagnosed with Type 1 diabetes at the age of 20.
+Catherine won five World Championships, four of which she won after being diagnosed with Type 1 diabetes at the age of 20.

 “I was diagnosed just after my 20th birthday.
-I had been waking a lot at night to go to the toilet and had an intense thirst.
+I had been waking up a lot at night to go to the toilet and had an intense thirst.
 I was also tired constantly, had no appetite and had lost a lot of weight quickly,” she recalls.

 One evening, she came home from college and was so tired, she lay down on the sofa and fell asleep.
-Her mother woke her up to ask her if she was going training that evening.
+Her mother woke her up to ask her if she was going to training that evening.

 “I was so tired, I said no. Kickboxing was my life, so I never missed training.
 My mam had noticed that I had been very lethargic, but when I said I wasn’t going training, she knew something was wrong.
 She suggested I go to my GP,” Catherine says.

-Her GP gave her a blood test and a few days later, she got the results and was sent straight to hospital.
+Her GP gave her a blood test and a few days later, she got the results and was sent straight to the hospital.

 She admits that during that first year, she knew very little about the condition and there wasn’t as much education about it as there is now.